KidPudel/adventure-time-characters/README.md

 # adventure-time-characters
 Android app to get adventure time characters from local API 😮😮

+For the application was build a local api for fetching Adventure Time characters

 # App show case

 ## 1. Start the app